VeloSteve/CBASS-Monitor/README.md

 This app will allow monitoring of temperature and schedule information during a CBASS run.
 This is supported by the CBASS-R shield, or any system with Bluetooth Low Energy (BLE) capability.

+Requirements:
+- CBASS-R
+- Adafruit's Bluefruit LE SPI friend
+- An Arduino Mega
+- An Arduino sketch from [CBASS-Arduino-Sketch](https://github.com/VeloSteve/CBASS-Arduino-Sketch/releases)
+- A full CBASS system if you want to do anything useful.

 Working features:
 - Select from one or more CBASS systems in range.
 - Monitor current temperatures in real time.